Edd Byrnes, known for "77 Sunset Strip," "Grease," dies at 87 at Santa Monica home, son says

 He ultimately appeared in dozens of films and television shows.
 Among his guest TV appearances were shows such as "Charlie's Angels," "The Love Boat," "Mannix" and "Murder She Wrote."

-Besides his son Logan, Burnes is survived by his former wife Asa Maynor, long time partner Cathrine Gross and their maltipoo Marlowe.
+Besides his son Logan, Byrnes is survived by his former wife Asa Maynor, long time partner Cathrine Gross and their maltipoo Marlowe.